Flagsmith/flagsmith-cli/README.md

   ENVIRONMENT  The flagsmith environment key to use, defaults to the environment variable FLAGSMITH_ENVIRONMENT, providing a server-side key will fetch the environment document.

 FLAGS
-  -a, --api=<value>       The API URL to fetch the feature flags from.
-  -i, --identity=<value>  The identity for which to fetch feature flags -o, --output=<value>    [default: ./flagsmith.json] The file path output
+  -a, --api=<value>       The API URL to fetch the feature flags from -i, --identity=<value>  The identity for which to fetch feature flags -o, --output=<value>    [default: ./flagsmith.json] The file path output